dhruvdhawan97/Traffic-Light-System---FPGA-/README.md

 # Traffic-Light-System---FPGA-
-This project was  a school project.
 I made a state machine and made a traffic light system on a FPGA board using verilog
+#Objective
+The objective of this project was to let a "pedestrain cross on a crosswalk" without distrupting the flow of highway traffic.